 - Unless otherwise spectred in the utagent, regulations excesses a second of the adjacent street unless separated from the street by a portion of the building that is occupied by a permitted use or uses, with the exceeding of the portion of a parking structure that provides vehicular or pedestrian access to the street.
 The permitted use(i) shall be located within the building and have a minimum depth of 25 feet from the exterior of the front wall. - During and nave a minimum depth of 25 feet from the exterior of the front wall.
 1. On corner lots, this requirement shall apply to lot forntages on primary streets, as defined in Section 5:10.20(4).
-If none of the street frontages is a primary street, an off-street parking structure must be appared from at least one street forntage by a portion of the building that is occupied by a permitted use, with the exception of the portion of a parking structure shall be located a minimum of 10 feet from the front her diacet and provide a landscape buffer or screening wall between the building and the front property line.
-In the 12 district, any distreet parking structure shall be located a minimum of 10 feet from the front hold line at the level of the adjacent street and provide a landscape buffer or screening wall between the building and the front property line.
-In the 12 district, any and I of an off-street parking structure that abuts a residential zoning district shall contain no openings or be separated from the lot line by a building occupied by a permitted use or uses. - (b) - (c)
+If none of the street frontages is a primary street, an off-street parking structure must be appared from at least one street forntage by a portion of the building that is occupied by a permitted use, with the exception of the princip and the princip an - (b) - (c)